juanedflores/Prototyping-Methods-Lab-Website/Arduino/getting_setup/getting_setup.md

 This is why Arduino code files are called **sketches**.
 And the same is true for other creative coding languages like <a href="https://processingfoundation.org/">Processing</a>.
 Think of making things in this environment similarly to sketching things in a sketchbook.

+The Arduino boards are considered to be **microcontrollers**.
+They are like computers for the physical world.

-Before Arduino, making things like this often required more time and being a little bit more savvy with technology.
+Before Arduino, microcontrollers existed, but making things like this often required more time and being a bit more savvy with technology.

 <div>
 <img src="./images/eduardo.jpg" width=300px style=""></img>